Pylons/pyramid_mailer/docs/index.rst

 Below is a recipe how to send templatized HTML and plain text email.
 The email is assembled from three templates: subject, HTML body and text body.
-It is also recommend to use `premaileR <https://pypi.python.org/pypi/premailer>`_ Python package to transform email CSS styles to inline CSS, as email clients are pretty restricted  what comes to their ability to understand CSS.
+It is also recommend to use `premailer <https://pypi.python.org/pypi/premailer>`_ Python package to transform email CSS styles to inline CSS, as email clients are pretty restricted  what comes to their ability to understand CSS.